TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 By definition, if a module has a ``__path__`` attribute, it is a package.

 A package's ``__path__`` attribute is used during imports of its subpackages.
-Within the import machinery, it functions much the same as :data:`sys.path`, i.e. providing a list of locations to search for modules during import.
+Within the agiza machinery, it functions much the same as :data:`sys.path`, i.e. providing a list of locations to search for modules during import.
 However, ``__path__`` is typically much more constrained than :data:`sys.path`.